lunodb/lunodb/README.md

 LunoDB is a professional-grade, cross-platform database management client designed for developers and database administrators.
 Built with modern technologies, it provides comprehensive tools for managing multiple databases with an intuitive, native desktop experience.

-**✨ NEW in v1.12.0:** Watch your queries execute in real-time with streaming progress tracking, expand large text fields instantly with one click, and minimize exports to keep working.
-Better loading indicators and smarter workspace handling make everything feel more responsive.
+**✨ NEW in v1.12.0:** Watch queries run in real-time with progress tracking, expand large text instantly with one click, and minimize exports to keep working.
+Get warned before losing unsaved changes, toggle multi-query mode on/off, and enjoy beautiful markdown release notes.
+Report issues directly from the Help menu.

 ## Download